Balashanmugam-rathinam/Natural-Language-Process/README.md

-# Natural-Language-Process
-A beginner-friendly Python script that uses NLTK to tokenize text, compute word frequencies, and visualize the results with Matplotlib.
-Ideal for learning basic Natural Language Processing (NLP) tasks like tokenization and frequency analysis.
+This repository is created to share my own learning and ideas in Natural Language Processing (NLP) using Python.
+It includes simple examples like tokenization, word frequency analysis, and visualizations to help beginners understand core NLP concepts.